anwyho/bartbot.bak/readme.md

 <!-- emoji test :smile: :monorail: :light_rail: :metro: -->

-## :wrench: Set It Up!
+## :wrench: Set It Up

 <!-- TODO: This section is not done yet -->

 I will detail this section more at v1.0 release.

-## :clock10: Releases
+## :sparkles: Releases

 Ayy [check it](releases).